Erica Mena Shows Off Her Baby Bump While Wearing A Sports Bra In Latest Instagram Update

 “Your glow up in one year is unmatched,” another fan said.

-“I loveee this look,” one follower said, followed by multiple heart emoji.
+“I loveee this look,” a third admirer said, followed by multiple heart emoji.

 Mena and Samuels announced they were expecting their first child together back in October.
 The couple secretly got married that same month, after almost one year of being engaged.
-The couple got together after appearing on VH1’s Scared Famous together back in 2018.
+They first got together after appearing on VH1’s Scared Famous together back in 2018.

 Since going public with their pregnancy, the couple has shared that they’re having a baby girl.
 This will be Samuels’ first child and Mena’s second.
 The model currently has one son from a previous relationship with Raul Conde.

-In addition to pregnancy photo, Mena and Samuels created an announcement video for VH1.
+In addition to the pregnancy photo, Mena and Samuels created an announcement video for VH1.
 According to OK!
-Magazine, the couple expressed their excitement for their new baby.
+Magazine, the couple expressed their excitement for their new baby in the clip.
 Mena also voiced her concerns of Samuels having too much fun with their daughter, and avoiding being the strict parent.

 “I’m excited but I told him [Safaree] that parenthood is not all about letting the kid do what it wants to do,” Mena said in the video.